July 12 – 15, 2018 in Estes Park, CO at the YMCA of the Rockies

-The volunteer coordinator team for this newly formed camp is excited to make this a wonderful cultural experience for all of our adoptive families, and we hope many new families as well!
-The workshops and activities will highlight each country and culture, and will continue to be the authentic cultural experiences they have always been.
-We have remarkably strong support in this new venture from the Vietnamese community, Thai community, Filipino community, and Pacific Islander community in Colorado and across the country who come make our camps the meaningful and authentic cultural experiences that they are.
+The volunteer coordinator team for this camp is already working hard to make this a wonderful cultural experience for all of our adoptive families again this year.
+The workshops and activities will highlight each country and culture, and continue to be the authentic cultural experiences they have always been.
+We have remarkably strong support in this venture from the Vietnamese community, Thai community, Filipino community, and Pacific Islander community in Colorado and across the country who come make our camp the meaningful and authentic cultural experience that it is.
 We also have a very strong team of Vietnamese and Filipino adult adoptees who share their valuable experiences with our kids and parents.

 What does Heritage Camp mean to your family?